-The Water Fern, Giant Salvinia or Kariba Weed (Salvinia molesta) is native to SE Brazil, but has been introduced to many other countries including Africa.
+The Water Fern, Giant Salvinia or Kariba Weed (Salvinia molesta) is native to SE Brazil but has been introduced to many other countries including Africa.
 It covers the surface of water bodies forming a floating mat that blocks out sunlight needed by other aquatic plants and algae to photosynthesise and oxygenate the water.
 When the Water Fern dies and decays it uses more oxygen to the detriment of other aquatic life.
 It forms such a dense mat that it can kill plants, insects and fish trapped beneath.
-It occurs widely in Zimbabwe and in the Okavango Delta in Botswana.
-In Lake Kariba, in Zimbabwe, where the weed has been eradicated, the waters became oligotrophic, hence there are not enough nutrients to help in the proliferation of the weed.
-Control methods have been locally successful, the main control agent being an introduced weevil (Cyrtobagouus salviniae).
+It occurs widely in Zimbabawe and in the Okavango Delta in Botswana.
+In Lake Kariba the waters became oligotrophic, to a great extent due to the Kariba Weed absorbing all the nutrients.
+Control methods have been locally successful, the main control agent being an introduced weevil Cyrtobagus salviniae.
 Controls on the movement of boats and fishing gear between waters also limit its spread.

-By reducing biodiversity in wetlands and carpeting the water surface, these alien invasive plants are very likely to have an adverse impact on Slaty Egrets through reducing the birds' food supply and affecting the visibility of its prey.
+These alien invasive plants by reducing biodiversity in wetlands and carpeting the water surface are very likely to have an adverse impact on Slaty Egrets through reducing the birds' food supply and affecting the visibility of its prey.

-4. Reduced productivity through disturbance and fire Importance: Medium
+4. Reduced productivity through disturbance and fire

+Importance: Medium

-Although data is limited, the disturbance of breeding sites in the Okavango Delta by fishermen and by people from local communities collecting reeds or palm leaves may cause problems locally.
+Although data are lacking, the disturbance of breeding sites in the Okavango Delta by fishermen and by people from local communities collecting reeds or palm leaves may locally cause problems.
 Fire is a major problem in the Delta in the dry season, some fires being the result of lightning strikes but others deliberately started.
-Fire may spread through breeding colonies especially those in reed beds.
+Fire may spread through breeding colonies especially those in reed-beds.
 Indeed the site of a major breeding colony in the 1990s was destroyed by fire.
-Whilst reed beds will generally recover if water is not a limiting factor, in drier periods this may not be the case.
-Moreover, Slaty Egrets prefer well-established reed beds with a tangle of old reeds and other vegetation and these cannot quickly be replaced.
-Slaty Egrets usually roost in reed beds along with other egret species so the loss of or damage to reed beds could restrict roosting opportunities too.
+Whilst reed-beds will generally recover if water is not a limiting factor, in drier periods this may not be the case.
+Moreover, Slaty Egrets prefer well-established reedbeds with a tangle of old reeds and other vegetation and these cannot quickly be replaced.
+Slaty Egrets usually roost in reed-beds along with other egret species so the loss of or damage to reed-beds could restrict roosting opportunities too.

-The threats facing the Slaty Egret are analysed in detail using problem trees (see pp 17 and 18).
+The threats facing the Slaty Egret are analysed in detail using problem trees (see below).